piotrpachalko/ansible-cluster/clouds/vagrant/README.md

 __WARNING:__ You need to remember that ansible.cfg file in project root directory contains settings for cloud setup - if you wnat to test playbooks localy, you need to adjust ansible.cfg (e.g. comment custom hostfile)

+__WARNING2:__ Vagrant provisioning script for this machine configure /etc/ansible/hosts file with all machines described in this README file, but values are hardcoded.
+This is an issue that will be addressed in near future

 ### Zookeeper machine